fabacab/awesome-cybersecurity-blueteam/README.md

 See also [awesome-devsecops](https://github.com/devsecops/awesome-devsecops).

+- [BlackBox](https://github.com/StackExchange/blackbox) - Safely store secrets in Git/Mercurial/Subversion by encrypting them "at rest" using GnuPG.
 - [Git Secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing passwords and other sensitive information to a git repository.
 - [Prowler](https://github.com/toniblyx/prowler) - Tool based on AWS-CLI commands for Amazon Web Services account security assessment and hardening.
 - [Vault](https://www.vaultproject.io/) - Tool for securely accessing secrets such as API keys, passwords, or certificates through a unified interface.
+- [git-crypt](https://www.agwa.name/projects/git-crypt/) - Transparent file encryption in git; files which you choose to protect are encrypted when committed, and decrypted when checked out.

 ## Honeypots